CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

    ![loadbalancer](images1/firewall.png)

-1. Select **Firewall Public IP** from the Overview tab.
+1. Select **Firewall public IP** from the Overview tab.

     ![pip](images1/firewallIP.png)

-1. Copy the Public IP and save it in a text editor.
+1. Copy the IP address and save it in a text editor.

     ![ip](images1/firewallip1.png)